offenesdresden/ParkAPI/README.md

 Times are in UTC and parameters marked as optional may not exist.
 Usually only when a city supplies this somehow and we can include it.

+Also please note that this is not valid JSON.
+Just an example for how the output can be expected.
+For a specific [JSON schema](http://json-schema.org) please have a look at the [wiki here](https://github.com/offenesdresden/ParkAPI/wiki/city.json).

 ### Adding support for a new city

 Have a look at `cities/Sample_City.py` as a place to get started and the other city scrapers for reference.
 The basic idea is to include all code specific to gathering data for a city in its file.